stackcss/sheetify/README.md

 ## Features
 - __clarity:__ namespace CSS, no more need for naming schemes
 - __modularity:__ import and reuse CSS packages from npm
-- __extensibility:__ transform CSS using existing plugins, or write your own
+- __extensibility:__ transform CSS using existing transforms, or write your own
 - __transparency:__ inline CSS in your views
 - __simplicity:__ tiny API surface and a minimal code base